Meet The Head

 “I am a firm believer in accepting girls from a wide range of abilities and with a variety of passions, accepting girls that will make the most of what is on offer here at Roedean and really ‘get stuck in’.”

-At Roedean, the success of an academic approach that encourages children to pursue their own interests as well as intellectual challenge is shown in Roedean’s exam results (71% 9-8 grades at GCSE and 71% A*-A grades at A Level in 2022); but this is only one part of your daughter’s education.
+At Roedean, the success of an academic approach that encourages children to pursue their own interests as well as intellectual challenge is shown in Roedean’s exam results; but this is only one part of your daughter’s education.

 Where Roedean School stands out, is the breadth of co-curricular and enrichment programmes embedded throughout the school, from Wild Fridays, volunteering at St Mark’s Primary, raising money for charity and volunteering in the local community and further afield.